-If you have experienced any act of sexual assault, domestic violence, dating violence or stalking, the University of the Incarnate Word encourages you to seek help and support by reporting this conduct.
+If you have experienced any act of the behaviors described in this policy, the University of the Incarnate Word encourages you to seek help and support by reporting this conduct.
 The University will provide individuals with the support options, as appropriate, regardless of whether or not the individual chooses to file a disciplinary or a criminal complaint.